brandon-rhodes/pyephem/doc/position.rst

-  the fact that the motion of the Earth through space causes a slight slant to the light reaching us from other objects, in the same way that driving through rain or snow will make the precipitation look like it is coming down diagonally from in front of you.
+  the fact that the motion of the Earth through space causes a slight slant to the light reaching us from other objects, in the same way that driving through rain or snow will make the precipitation look like it is coming down diagonally, from in front of you, instead of looking like it is coming straight down from overhead.
   (PyEphem skips this step for the Moon, since the Moon travels with the Earth through space.)